Ann Buchanan (academic)

 Ann Hermione Buchanan, MBE, FASC (née Baring, 21 May 1941 – 13 February 2022) was a British researcher, author and academic.
 She was Senior Research Associate in the Department of Social Policy and Intervention and Professor Emeritus of Social Work at Oxford University.
 She was also a Supernumerary Fellow of St. Hilda's College since 1994.

 Buchanan's research was focused on studies on children who were looked after, child protection, the impact of divorce, fathering, grandparenting, child-well-being and children at risk of exclusion.

 Buchanan was awarded the MBE in 2012 for services to Social Science.
 She was a Fellow of the Academy of Social Science.

 Early life and education

-Buchanan was born in England on 21 May 1941, and raised in Scotland, daughter of Raymond Alexander Baring and wife Margaret Fleetwood Campbell-Preston.
+Buchanan was born in Winchester on 21 May 1941 to father Raymond Alexander Baring, whom she did not meet until after he returned from fighting in World War II, and mother Margaret Fleetwood Campbell-Preston.
 She was sister of the 3rd, paternal niece of the 2nd and paternal granddaughter of the 1st Baring Baronets, of Nubia House.
+During the war, the women and children of the family went to live with Buchanan's maternal grandmother at Ardchattan Priory, Scotland before returning to Hampshire, settling in Bramley.
+Buchanan attended St Mary's School, Wantage.

+After leaving school, Buchanan took secretarial classes and found a job at an agency in London.
+She temporarily relocated to New York, staying with her cousin while working in advertising for Vogue.
+She went traveling with photojournalist Jill Krementz before returning to London.

-On 20 July 1963, she married as his second wife Alistair John Buchanan, son of John James Buchanan and wife, Managing Director of Morgan Grenfell Securities, of whom she had three daughters: Catherine Anne Louise Buchanan on 9 November 1963, Teresa Margaret Buchanan on 10 September 1967 and Helen Hermione Buchanan in 1973.
+On 20 July 1963, Buchanan married as his second wife Alistair John Buchanan, son of John James Buchanan and wife, Managing Director of Morgan Grenfell Securities, of whom she had three daughters: Catherine Anne Louise Buchanan on 9 November 1963, Teresa Margaret Buchanan on 10 September 1967 and Helen Hermione Buchanan in 1973.

-She received a Diploma in Social Studies in 1968 with Distinction and Post-Graduate Diploma in Applied Social Studies from University of Bath and Certificate of Qualification in Social Work.
-In 1990, she received a Ph.D. in Social Work and Psychology from University of Southampton.
+Deciding to go into social work, Buchanan resat her English A Level and began studying at a London university, but relocated to Great Bedwyn for health reasons.
+She persuaded the University of Bath to allow her to pursue a Postgraduate Diploma in Social Studies, which she completed in 1968.
+In 1990, Buchanan received a Ph.D. in Social Work and Psychology from the University of Southampton.